 Politics and Pragmatism in Human Rights Advocacy

-As an adaptation to the challenging contemporary climate for human rights, several academic critics have urged advocates to become more “pragmatic” by abandoning the “utopian” aspirations of international human rights law in favor of more flexible and negotiable vocabularies and strategies of changemaking.
-There is little doubt that more creative and context-sensitive approaches are needed.
-While a greater willingness to explore unconventional strategies is important, they may come with costs and tradeoffs that need careful assessment.
+As an adaptation to the challenging contemporary climate for human rights, several academic critics have asserted that the field needs a fundamental re-think.
+They have urged advocates to become more “pragmatic” by abandoning the “utopian” aspirations of international human rights law in favor of more flexible and negotiable vocabularies and strategies of changemaking.
+If the future of human rights is in doubt, critics argue, it is due in part to a naïve adherence to blinkered legalism.